MHenderson/maximal-room-squares/README.md

   pivot_longer(first:second)

 # pairs to be used in order
+# i'd like to visit them in order 1,2 3,4 5,6 7,8 etc ...
+# so we see every symbol as quickly as possible
+# probably easier to work with the data frame representation
 P <- not_used_pairs(R)
+P <- P[order(sapply(P, diff), decreasing = TRUE)]

 # go through all of the pairs that haven't yet been
 # used in R (all of them, in this case) and try to